LOST-STATS/lost-stats.github.io/Machine_Learning/penalized_regression.md

 y, X = dmatrices(formula, iris)
 ```

 Some machine learning algorithms are more performant with data that are scaled before being used.
-One should be careful when scaling data if using test and training sets; here, we're not worried about a test set though, so we just use the standard scaler (which transforms data to have 0 mean and unit standard deviation) on all of the $X$ and $y$ data.
+One should be careful when scaling data if using test and training sets; here, we're not worried about a test set though, so we just use the standard scaler (which transforms data to have 0 mean and unit standard deviation) on all of the $$X$$ and $$y$$ data.

 ```python?example=penreg